-Facial oils might feel like a relatively new skincare phenomenon, and depending on who you ask, they’re either the greatest thing since sliced bread or just another skin care trend for companies to cash in on.
-In truth, facial oil has a LOT of benefits – if you’re using it right.
+Facial oils might feel like a relatively new skin care phenomenon, and depending on who you ask, they’re either the greatest thing since sliced bread or just another skin care trend for companies to cash in on.
+In truth, face oil has a LOT of benefits - if you’re using it right.
 So what’s so great about them?
-Facial oils are sourced from plants, and full of naturally occurring antioxidants, fatty acids and plant sterols to rejuvenate your skin.
+Face oil is sourced from plants, and full of naturally occurring antioxidants, fatty acids and plant sterols to rejuvenate your skin cells.

 In fact, they’ve been used since ancient times to keep skin happy, healthy and glowing - long before laser therapy and vampire facials.
 Geishas used camellia oil to remove their theatrical makeup, while ancient Egyptians prized castor oil and olive oil for keeping skin nourished.
 But do you know which face oils are best for your skin type?